levitsky/pyteomics/tutorial/source/preface.rst

 * easy manipulation of sequences of modified peptides and proteins

 One of the main features of Pyteomics is Python itself.
-Python is a perfect choice of a programming language for scientific research for multiple reasons:
+Python is the perfect choice for scientific research for multiple reasons:

 * free and open
 * cross-platform: Win, Mac, Linux